Gloo Platform products

 Modules further extend select products with licensed capabilities.
 The license that you use when installing or upgrading Gloo Platform can include both a product and module, instead of separate licenses.
 For example, you might have a Gloo Gateway with GraphQL license to use the Gateway product along with the GraphQL module.

 GraphQL Gateway, Mesh GraphQL is a server-side query language and runtime you can use to expose your APIs as an alternative to REST APIs.
 GraphQL allows you to request only the data you want and handle any subsequent requests on the server side, saving numerous expensive origin-to-client requests by instead handling requests in your internal network.
 By building GraphQL capabilties into the Gloo ingress or east-west gateways, Gloo extends GraphQL with route-level networking logic.
 For example, the gateway might rate limit, authorize, and authenticate requests.
-To set up GraphQL in your Gloo environment, check out the GraphQL guides in the Gloo Gateway documentation.
+To set up GraphQL in your Gloo environment, check out the GraphQL guides in the Gloo Mesh Gateway documentation.